andersonopt/website/content/blog/product-release-notes-7-21-20.md

 ### Large Parcel Search

-In order to search very large geographic areas for parcels, we have to split up the search areas into smaller sections for ReportAll (our parcel data provider to process).
+In order to search for parcels across a very large geographic area (e.g. a large line or sub project), we have to split up the search area into smaller sections for ReportAll (our parcel data provider ) to process.

 This new large parcel search task automatically breaks up large search areas so that you can successfully search for parcels, even on very large projects.

 * To pull up the large parcel search task, left-click the orange buffer polygon on the map.
 * Click Run Task > Project Tasks > Large Parcel Search